Symbolic recovery of PDEs from measurement data: Numerical experiments

-First, we focus on an uniquely identifiable PDE, specifically the equation which attains the analytical solution $u^\dagger(t,x) = (x + b t)\exp(a t)$.
+The following results cover two different one-dimensional linear PDEs, selected from the numerical section in \cite[Subsection 5.1]{scholl2022symbolic}. \paragraph{Uniquely identifiable PDE.} First, we focus on an uniquely identifiable PDE, specifically which attains the analytical solution $u^\dagger(t,x) = (x + b t)\exp(a t)$.
 We set $a=1$ and $b=2$, and sample $u$ on an equidistant grid over the domain $[0,3]\times[0,4]$, with 100 grid points along spatial $x$-direction and 80 along temporal $t$-direction.
 In Figure~\ref{fig:performance} (a), we report the results for $M=100$ and $m=50,\ldots,99$.
 To assess the statements from Theorem~\ref{th:representable}, we present the $L^2$-distance between $f_{\theta^m}(u^\dagger, u^ \dagger_x)$ and $u_t^\dagger$, as well as between the learned solution $u^m$ and the ground-truth $u^\dagger$.
 These results clearly demonstrate the convergence predicted by Theorem~\ref{th:representable}.
 Furthermore, since the PDE is uniquely identifiable, Corollary~\ref{cor:representable} implies that $f_{\theta^m}$ converges to $f^\dagger$ where $f^\dagger(v,w)=v+2w$.
 This is supported by the learned approximation:

 for $m = 100$, which closely matches the true operator.
 Note that in Figure \ref{fig:performance} (a) the deviation of $f_{\theta^m}$ from $f^\dagger$ is considered on the domain $U_0$ depicted in Figure \ref{fig:performance} (c) (the range of $(u^\dagger,u_x^\dagger)$ corresponds to $U$).
 In Figure \ref{fig:performance} (c) this deviation is shown for different choices of the underlying domain.